Shlok-21/StudentsPerformance/README.md

+# Predicting Student's Math Scores

+## Overview
+This repository contains code for building a machine learning model to predict students' math scores based on various features such as gender, race/ethnicity, parental level of education, lunch type, and test preparation course.
+The aim is to develop an accurate model that can assist in understanding factors influencing students' academic performance.

+## Dataset
+The dataset used for this project consists of the following columns:
+- Gender
+- Race/Ethnicity
+- Parental Level of Education
+- Lunch Type
+- Test Preparation Course
+- Math Score (target variable)
+- Reading Score
+- Writing Score

+## Machine Learning Models Utilized
+Several machine learning algorithms were explored to develop the predictive model.
+The models used include:
+- Linear Regression
+- Ridge Regression
+- Lasso Regression
+- Support Vector Regression (SVR)
+- Decision Tree Regression
+- Random Forest Regression
+- K-Nearest Neighbors Regression
+- Gradient Boosting Regression
+- AdaBoost Regression
+- CatBoost Regression
+- XGBoost Regression

+## Model Evaluation and Selection
+To identify the best performing models, techniques such as Randomized Search Cross-Validation (RandomizedSearchCV) were employed to tune hyperparameters and optimize model performance.
+Model evaluation metrics such as mean squared error (MSE), root mean squared error (RMSE), and R-squared values were utilized to assess predictive accuracy and generalization capabilities.

+## Final Model Selection
+After thorough evaluation, the best-performing models were selected based on their predictive accuracy and performance metrics.
+These models were potentially combined or further fine-tuned to create the best final predictive model for estimating students' math scores based on the given features.

 ## Summary
 This project entails developing a comprehensive data processing and modeling pipeline utilizing Python, Flask, Docker, and AWS for deployment.
 Tasks include conducting thorough EDA, feature engineering, model training, website creation, Dockerization, CI/CD implementation, and AWS deployment setup.
 The objective is to deliver a robust, scalable solution for data analysis and predictive analytics.